izzleshab/SEI-Project-4/README.md

 Once I was satisfied with the ERD, I moved onto creating hand-drawn wireframes for the frontend.
 This is a step in hindsight I wish I did digitally, and will move onto digital wireframing for future projects.

 To establish the RESTful features of Shellbook, I started development by building my models, views and serializers in Django REST Framework to create a SQL database.
-This process took a couple of days as I wanted to ensure everything was working as intended.
+This process was completed by the end of day 2 as I wanted to ensure everything was working as intended.
 To visualise my PostgreSQL database, I utilized tableplus as well as the Insomnia REST client to test my backend requests.
 This way I ensured my relationships between models were correct based off of the JSON responses I received.

 By day 3 I was pleased with the current state of the backend and opted to shift my focus to the frontend.
 I installed the CSS framework Bulma as I have previous experience with the framework and appreciate its simplicity in styling in the interest of saving time.
 Using React and React-router-dom, I created the appropriate pages for Shellbook: home, mainpage, showpage, register, login and profile.